Leksell Gamma Knife Icon Radiosurgery

 How do I schedule my procedure?

-After meeting with the neurosurgeon and radiation oncologist, the Gamma Knife coordinator will contact you to schedule your procedure.
+After meeting with the neurosurgeon and radiation oncologist, the GK coordinator will contact you to schedule your procedure.
 At your request, a tour of the facility will be provided during one of your appointments with the physicians.

 Where do I go on the day of my procedure?